vegaprotocol/documentation/docs/node-operators/get-started/setup-server.md

 This section will walk you through compiling the Vega toolchain yourself from the source code.

 :::info
 Before starting you will need both Git and Go 1.19+ installed on your system.

 Git should be available using the default package manager of your system, which you can check at [git-scm.com](https://git-scm.com/).
 Download Go from the [official website](https://go.dev/dl/).
 :::

 ### Environment set-up
 Set up the environment variables required to build both node binaries.

-Linux is the operating system we are compiling the node for in this example.
+Linux is the operating system used to complie the node in this example.

 ```Shell
 export GOOS=linux